 If a student injures him or herself in any way while at school, it must be reported to an instructor or the program director.
-The injury may require the student to see a physician in the emergency room; a report of the incident and injury must be filled out.
+The injury may require the student to see a physician in the emergency room; a report of the incident and injury must be filled out, the form can be found on Canvas.